 Taking canoe rides upstream through dense forest, meeting people’s whose livelihoods have depended on the awesome river for thousands of years and waking up to the sound of tropical birds and unknown creatures… these are the memories of the Amazon that you will take home with you.

-Brazil’s two largest cities, Rio de Janeiro and Sao Paulo, are located in the south-east of the country.
+Brazil’s two largest cities, Rio de Janeiro and São Paulo are located in the south-east of the country.
 Cosmopolitan, wild, artistic, cultured, electric, fashionable, noisy, diverse – it’s difficult to sum up Brazil’s city life in one word.
 Rio de Janeiro (also known as the Cidade Marvillhosa – or marvellous city) is recognised worldwide for its iconic South American landmarks – the Christ the Redeemer Statue of Corcovado Mountain and the unmissable Sugar Loaf Mountain.
 It is generally an expensive city but there are still plenty of things to do on the cheap in Rio.

 Those who have never even dreamed of going to Brazil have surely heard of the famous beaches of Copacabana and Ipanema – and heard rumours about the uncontrollable fever of Carnaval.
 Situated in this idyllic setting with mountains, white sandy beaches and rocky islands surrounding the city – there is much to do in Brazil’s capital aside from soak up the intoxicating street life.

-On the other hand, Sao Paulo is actually Brazil’s largest city and economic and business centre.
-Renowned for its style, music, intense nightlife and unmistakeable joie de vivre, this city is often overlooked by tourists who favour the more celebrated capital.
+On the other hand, São Paulo is actually Brazil’s largest city and economic and business centre.
+Renowned for its style, music, intense nightlife and unmistakable joie de vivre, this city is often overlooked by tourists who favour the more celebrated capital.
 Big mistake!
 Visitors to this city will discover a cosmopolitan, multicultural city with a big personality, home to many different types of people (large communities of Japanese, Italians, Jewish and Arab call live here).

-The Coast and National Parks
+Coast and National Parks